PhotoBiz LLC Logo

 • Access to your PhotoBiz account

-• Access to Google Search Console, if you plan to submit your sitemap manually
+• Access to Google Search Console if you plan to submit your sitemap manually

 STEP ONE

-Log into your PhotoBiz account and click WEBSITE in the left-side menu.
+Log in to your PhotoBiz account and click WEBSITE in the left-side menu.

-Locate the gallery page you want to improve in your list of website pages.
+Locate the image gallery page you want to improve in your list of website pages.
 Click the page name to open it in the Website Builder.

 STEP TWO